muchanem/golang/src/basic_math/README.md

 ```go
 %.10g
 ```
-* %.g compacts the output.
+* %10.g compacts the output.
 Replace 10 with how many numbers you want it to compact to
 ```go
 %.10f
 ```